ziapeltagames/one-eyed-willy/prison-of-pop-culture-peril.md

 ## Golden Egg

-If they fry it sunny side up and eat it, it gives the person three more dice worth of hit points.
+If they fry it sunny side up and eat it, it gives the character three more dice worth of hit points.
+These can be above and beyond the normal maximum.

 ## Link's Boomerang

 Allows multi-attack, attack all opponents in area.
+Treat as a +2 ranged weapon that does d8 damage.
+Allow attack rolls against every opponent within sight.

 ## Vinyl Record (Right Round)

-This record contains a hidden message.
-It tells them to use the ectoplasm from slimer to help beat One Eyed Willy.
-Of course, playing it isn't so easy.
+Playing this record in the dance hall opens the passage to Willy's lair.

 ## Speak and Spell

 This functions as a charm.
-You put in what you want the target to do, and they must make a DC 15 Will Save or follow the instruction.
+You put in what you want the target to do, and they must make a DC 15 Will Save or follow a simple instruction.
+Treat it like the Command spell.
+This even works on zombies!
+The only character it doesn't work on is Willy.

 ## Ectoplasm